ferasbg/crypton/src/README.md

 ## Bugs
 - steps_per_epoch doesn't apply to the cache that pulls 5 epochs and 1875 per epoch in train.
 How can I override this?
+- force flwr not to override .fit with cache of dataset --> force steps_per_epoch in client wrapper

 ## TODO
 - exp: We can measure MNIST + adv_grad_norm + robust federated server-side accuracy based on the ε value.